avi074/yt-clone/server/README.md

 # Server

-A backend server created for Frontend with the help of node, express, mongoose & rest apis.
+A backend server created for ytClone app with the help of node, express, mongoose & rest apis.

 ## Prerequisites